Last updated at 8:03, 22 Aug 2014 Uploaded at 9:44, 23 Nov 2013

 Magic & Alchemy

-Changes to magic and alchemy are unfortunately completely hardcoded.
+Changes to magic and alchemy are unfortunately completely hardcoded with the exception of spells giving of light which is toggleable in MCM menu.
 But I'm trying to make this options configurable in future updates.
 Changes include health, stamina and magicka potions with duration to increase difficulty.
 Toggleable Khajit and Vampire night eye.
 Intelligent soulgems, so you will no longer waste precious soulgems on minor souls, plus smaller souls will stack inside big soulgems.
 Also, filled soulgems will be glowing.
 Enchantment restrictions are completely lifted, so you're allowed to put every enchantment on every possible item, with minor exceptions.

 Finally I have added 26 new magical effects, distributed on spells, scrolls, tomes and potions.
 Those include: increase carry weight, increase speed, slow time (real bullet time), open lock and regular night eye magic for those that aren't Khajit or Vampire.
 Additionaly there are 5 new summons: a 'Large Familiar' Bear Spirit, a Draugr 'Ghost Archer', a Whispmother 'Ghostspirit', a Hallow Dead named 'Hollow Death', which basically is Arnulf in ghost form and you're also capable of conjuring Alduins Ghost once you've ended the final stage of the main quest.

 Since 2.0 this no longer has any hardcoded features.
 They're all either configurable or perk based.
 Features are: Freely adjustable sneak difficulty, freely adjustable lockpick difficulty, using torch, lanterns or magic lowers sneak skill and melting/forcing locks with acid or weapons.
 How much to pay for certain crimes when caught is also adjustable inside the 'cost' section.